 Seeds are a dry, brown, 7 to 12 ribbed cypsela, 2.6 to 4.5 mm long, with tawny bristly pappus attached for wind dispersion.
 Cypselae are shaped like an elongated narrow cone (iconic).
 Seeds require 60 days of cold stratification for germination.

-Comparisons: The most likely species to confuse with this one is it's sister in the Eurybia genus, the White Wood Aster, E. divaricata, or the Heart-leaved Aster, Symphyotrichum cordifolium.
-Differences are that E. divaricata has white petals with little or no lilac color, fewer rays per flower head, and the leaves are only on the flowering stem - none basal.
+Comparisons: The most likely species to confuse with this one is its sister in the Eurybia genus, the White Wood Aster, E. divaricata, or the Heart-leaved Aster, Symphyotrichum cordifolium.
+Differences are that E. divaricata has white petals with little or no lilac color, fewer rays per flower head, and no glandular hair.
 S. cordifolium has a rounded shape flower cluster but similar heart-shaped leaves.
 Comparison photos are shown below for other asters with blue ray florets.

 Above: A large and small specimen of Bigleaf Aster.
 3rd photo - The phyllaries of the flower head are in 5 to 6 series.

 Below: 1st photo - The floral array is a group of corymbs - arrays that appear more-or-less flat-topped as the flower heads develop.
 2nd photo - The flower head has 9-20 ray florets, usually lavender-blue and 20 to 40 disc florets.